shivkanthb/gmail-open/README.md

 ``gmail 1``
 *opens second linked gmail account*

+and so on for all the gmail accounts linked on your browser

 ###Note:
 This currently works only if you are signed-in into your gmail accounts already.